-Water lilies, the iconic flowers of water gardens, contribute to <a href="https://www.bhg.com/gardening/landscaping-projects/landscape-basics/how… pond health.
+Water lilies, are beloved for their colorful and exotic-looking blooms, but they are more than just pretty plants.
+They also contribute to pond health.
 By covering the water surface, they shade the water and keep it cooler, which helps control algae that thrives in heat.
-Water lilies also shelter fish from birds of prey filter out excess nutrients to further inhibit algae growth.
+Water lilies also shelter fish from birds of prey and filter out excess nutrients to further inhibit algae growth.

 Growing from stout rhizomes from the pond bottom, water lilies’ signature leaves develop on long stems and float at the surface.
 When temperatures warm up in summer, water lilies’ showy flowers open in the morning and close at night.